A CBC Bestseller!

 © Graham Constant

-WAB KINEW is the bestselling, award-winning author of Go Show the World and The Reason You Walk.
-An Honourary Witness for the Truth and Reconciliation Commission of Canada and a follower of the Anishinaabe way of life, he is a former journalist, hip-hop artist and television host who was named by Postmedia News as one of "9 Aboriginal movers and shakers you should know."
-Kinew lives in Winnipeg with his family.
+WAB KINEW is the bestselling, award-winning author of The Everlasting Road, Walking in Two Worlds, Go Show the World and The Reason You Walk.
+A member of the Midewin and an Honorary Witness for the Truth and Reconciliation Commission of Canada, he is a former journalist, hip-hop artist and television host who was named by Postmedia News as one of "9 Aboriginal movers and shakers you should know."
+Kinew, who is a provincial politician in Manitoba, lives in Winnipeg with his family.
 View titles by Wab Kinew

 About